Taxes on Social Security: Don’t Get Taken for a Wild Ride

 These 37 states do not tax Social Security retirement income: Alabama, Alaska, Arizona, Arkansas, California, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington, Wisconsin and Wyoming.

-Additional Work Penalties If You Collect Social Security Before Full Retirement Age
+Additional Social Security Deductions If You Work and Collect Benefits Before Full Retirement Age

 State and federal taxes are not all you need to worry about with Social Security.
-There can also be penalties – a reduction in benefits – if you have not achieved full retirement age and you are receiving work income above a certain level.
+There can also be a temporary reduction in benefits if you have not achieved full retirement age and you are receiving work income above a certain level.

 So while you are allowed to start benefits as soon as you turn 62 , the sooner you start collecting your benefits, the less your monthly benefit will be.
 Conversely, the longer you wait (up to 70 years old), the more your monthly income will be.